apoborka/Employee-Management-System/README.md

 psql -U postgres
 ```

-Run the following commands within the psql instance:
+Run the following commands within the psql instance in the order shown:
 (Note: seeds.sql will populate mock data.
 Do not run this file if you wish to start with an empty database.)
 ```
 \i schema.sql